 If you plan to write about multiple topics such as a lifestyle blog then you can name it whatever you want, but make sure you realize that you won’t get as much traffic from SEO or search engines if you don’t have a specific niche for your blog.

 Search engines look for domain names that are specific and identify a particular niche.
-So if you are creating a lifestyle blog or a personal brand, then you will have more work to do on the traffic front after starting a blog.
+So if you are creating a lifestyle blog or a personal brand with a random name, that’s okay but you will have more work to do on the traffic front after starting a blog.

 Purchasing Your Domain Name and Hosting